Emotional Side of Menopause Weight Gain and How to Cope

 Real Stories of Resilience

-Launching a blog sharing midlife wellness tips.
+Launching a blog sharing menopause wellness tips.

 Creating an art exhibit reflecting her emotional menopause journey.